turbo-bert/checkload/README.md

 Why the h*** FreePascal?
 - Because it is very easy to create compact exe files with almost no runtime dependencies.

+Do you know that you write terrible pascal code?
+- Yes.

 # License

 CHECKLOAD is free software.
 Use it for whatever you like.